Albanian daily news - ExBulletin

 Albanian daily news

-Turkish President Recep Tayyip Erdogan will pay an official visit to Albania on Monday, January 17.
-According to the agenda published by the Prime Minister’s Press Office, President Erdogan will be received at 9.25 a.m. with an official ceremony at Rinas airport, while at 10.05 a.m. the President of the Republic of Turkey will visit one houses rebuilt after the November 26 earthquake in La.
+10:05 a.m. – Visit of the President of the Republic of Turkey to one of the houses rebuilt after the November 26 earthquake in Lac

-At 10:20 a.m., the handover ceremony for the houses built after the Lake earthquake will take place.
-The naming ceremony of Lake Square in honor of the President of the Republic of Turkey will also take place.
+10:20 a.m. – Ceremony of handing over of houses built after the earthquake in Lac Ceremony of christening of Lac Square with the name of the President of the Republic of Turkey

-At 1:00 p.m., a meeting will take place between President Erdogan and the Albanian Prime Minister, Edi Rama.
+1:00 p.m. – Meeting between the President of Turkey, Recep Tayyip Erdoan and the Prime Minister of Albania, Edi Rama

-The signing of the agreements and the joint press conference will take place at 3:00 p.m., and the inauguration ceremony of the Et’hem Bey Mosque will take place at 4:00 p.m.
+3:00 p.m. – Signing of agreements and joint press conference (place: COD Hall)

-At 5:00 p.m., the President of the Republic of Turkey will greet the Albanian Parliament, while the departure to Rinas airport will follow shortly after.
+5:00 p.m. – Greetings from the President of the Republic of Turkey to the Albanian Parliament

 Sources